martinResearch/PySparseLP/readme.md

 	run()

-the suport vecgors are represented by black circles.
+the suport vectors are represented by black circles.

 ![classification result with support points](./images/l1svmClassification.svg)